 It's important to research where you're going to live as early as you can - you'll find everything you need on this page.
 And our accommodation team are happy to help and advise - find their contact details here.

 All of our accommodation is modern, safe, and conveniently located.

 We have housing options to suit any budget - whether you want a University-allocated property, or you plan to rent privately.

-Our Accommodation team has lots of experience in helping our international students find the right place to live.
+Our Accommodation team has lots of experience in helping international students, so please contact them for advice.

 Start your research as soon as possible - think about how you like to live, and what you’ll be comfortable with.

 - Are you a social person, or do you prefer peace and quiet?
 You could share a place with other students, or live on your own.

 - Do you want your own en-suite bathroom, or are you happy to share with others?
 Shared facilities are often cheaper, but you might want some privacy.